jakemcc/jakemccrary.com/source/_posts/2017-05-29-using-comm-to-verify-matching-content.md

           zucchini
 ```

-So how was `comm` useful to me?
-Well, you can also ask it to suppress specfic columns from its output.
-This allows me to send the first two columns of each file to `comm` and suppress `comm`'s third column.
-Anything that gets printed to the screen is unique to one of the inputs and I can consider that a failure since the output file should have a row for every row in the input file.
+So how is this useful?
+Well, you can also tell `comm` to suppress outputting specific columns.
+If we send the common columns from the input and output file to `comm` and suppress `comm`'s third column then anything printed to the screen is a problem.
+Anything printed to the screen was found in one of the files and not the other.
+We'll select the common columns using cut and, since comm expects input to be sorted, then sort using `sort`.
 Let's see what happens.
-We'll use `cut` to select the first two columns and then sort the output. `comm` expects its input to be sorted.

 ```
-$ comm -3 <( cut -f 1,2 input.txt | sort ) <( cut -f 1,2 output.txt | sort )
+$ comm -3 <(cut -f 1,2 input.txt | sort) <(cut -f 1,2 output.txt | sort)
 $
 ```

 Success!
-There is nothing unique in either file.
+Nothing was printed to the console, so there is nothing unique in either file.

+`comm` is a useful tool to have in your command line toolbox.